All Episodes

 I love saying that name.

-Doug Schoen, the Democrat pollster.
+Doug Shoan, the Democrat pollster.

-And let's see Cadell was on this show.
+And let's see, Cadell was on this show.

-Let's see, Cadell Show.
+Let's see, Cadell show.

-Yeah, John Le Bootlier.
+Yeah, John Laboutlier.

 What is it?